 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Corporation's officers and directors, and persons who own more than 10% of the Corporation's equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission ("SEC") and to furnish copies of such forms to the Corporation.
-Based solely on a review of the copies of such forms furnished to the Corporation, and on written representations that no Forms 5 were required, the Corporation believes that during its past fiscal year all of its officers, directors and greater than 10% owners complied with the filing requirements of Section 16(a).
+Based solely on a review of the copies of such forms furnished to the Corporation, and on written representations that no Forms 5 were required, the Corporation believes that during its past fiscal year all of its officers, directors and greater than 10% owners complied with the filing requirements of Section 16(a) except as follows: (i) Robert B. Hahn, president of the Corporation's MechTronics of Arizona Corp. subsidiary, failed to report two transactions on a timely basis on two Forms 4 that were subsequently amended, and (ii) Bruce J. Greenbaum, president of the Corporation's Brice Manufacturing Company, Inc. subsidiary, failed to report one transaction on a timely basis on one Form 4 that was subsequently filed.